 Rules of thumb are the main culprits of suboptimal financial advice.
 Here are a few examples:

 - Do you really need 3-6 months cash in an emergency fund if you have a $10 million investment portfolio?

 - Should the percentage of stocks in your account really be a function of your age in this low interest rate world?

 - Should you wait until 70 to claim Social Security if your life expectancy is 75?

 As your guide through the financial jungle, we can take these high-level concepts and show you how they apply to your specific, unique situation.
 As they say, personal finance is more personal than financial.
 We each have our own money personality, history, risk tolerance, timeline, and personal preferences.
 So, the next time you read an article from a money magazine or website, just know that the personal financial advice they offer might not be personalized to you.

-As always, feel free to connect with one of our Lead Advisors and Certified Financial Planners if this post spawns any questions or comments.
+As always, feel free to connect with one of our Lead Advisors and CERTIFIED FINANCIAL PLANNER™ professionals if this post spawns any questions or comments.

 Clicking on the links above may result in you leaving the Pittenger & Anderson, Inc. website.
 The opinions and ideas expressed on these external websites are those of third-party vendors and Pittenger & Anderson, Inc. has not approved or endorsed any of this third-party content.
 For the full Terms & Conditions of using the Pittenger & Anderson, Inc. website, click on this link.